Speeding and Traffic Ticket Fines and Penalties in New York

 Auto Insurance Reduction

 Points on your driving record could result in higher insurance rates.
 That’s why a completing a PIRP is so important.
-If you do find yourself with points on your record, you should sign up for a PIRP as soon as possible to have those points eliminated from your total.
+If you do find yourself with points on your record, you should sign up for a PIRP as soon as possible to reduce up to 4 points from your total.
 It’s also good to know that New York enforces a mandatory insurance rate reduction if you take and complete a PIRP on your own accord.